prathamjoshi-1/Social-Media-App-Using-Reactjs/README.md

-y# 🖱️📱 Social Media App
+by# 🖱️📱 Social Media App

 A **basic social media app** where users can ➕ add posts and ❌ delete posts.
 Built using ⚛️ React + 🟦 Context API + ⚡ useReducer for state management.